dimajix/flowman/docs/documenting/targets.md

 # Documenting Targets

 Flowman also supports documenting build targets.
+There aren't many options or properties, since targets do not represent any data or transformations themselves.
+Documenting them mainly serves to complete a technical reference for developers.

 ## Example